NL33/electron-git/README.md

 -   Display flex does some wierd things: counters display : none (overriden here with !important in the hidewhileloading clas); and cuts off images in columns.
 - instead of display flex: can it work to make the tabs li s, and the image as the bullet point?

-- open app at startup
+- option to open app at startup

+- remove extra init in project window

 ***